hyperstack-org/hyperstack/README.md

   config.cancel_import 'vis/source/vis.js'
 ```
 The wrapper expects a global `vis` (not `Vis`) to be availabe in javascript.
-For Vis to function as expected the stylesheets must be included.
+For Vis to function as expected, the stylesheets must be included.
 For a Rails app, the asset path is automatically added.
 In your `application.css` add:
 ```